bschnitz/injector_collections/README.md

 ...
 ```

-### In Production

-For a production system, just remove the generation of collections (in the
-example remove the `import generate_collections` line) and just make sure to
-check in the `my_collections` module.
-Because it suffices to generate the
-collections once.

 ### Type Hinting for Items in Collection

 If all items in a collection e.g. implement a common Interface, the generated